jaquerando/testes_case_abinbev/README.md

 ENTRYPOINT ["python", "-m", "etl.main"]

 ```
-**requirements.txt** contains the exact libs your code imports (same pins you used in Composer to keep parity).
+**requirements.txt** contains the exact libs the code imports (same pins you used in Composer to keep parity).
 It is used:
 - During build (Cloud Build) to create the image.